precice/tutorials/oscillator/README.md

 ## Available solvers

-This tutorial is only available in python.
-You will need to have preCICE and the python bindings installed on your system.
+This tutorial is only available in Python.
+You need to have preCICE and the Python bindings installed on your system.

 - *Python*: An example solver using the preCICE [Python bindings](https://www.precice.org/installation-bindings-python.html).
 This solver also depends on the Python libraries `numpy`, which you can get from your system package manager or with `pip3 install --user <package>`.